 This course will continue to build on the knowledge and skills learnt in Year 8.
-Students will continue working through the "Hai!" series of coursebooks and workbooks Hai!
-3 and 4 in Year 9, Hai!
-5/6 in Year 10.
+Students will be working through the "Obento" series of coursebooks and workbooks.

 The study of a language provides students with opportunities for future employment, both domestically and internationally, in areas such as commerce, tourism, hospitality, international relations, banking, finance, technology, education, research, diplomacy, government, law, media, translation, and interpreting.